samruddhi3012/Insurance-Price-Forecasting/README.md

   * Model Evaluation

 * _**Comparison of Models**_:
 <br> The performance of the Linear Regression model and the XGBoost Regressor was compared.
-The primary evaluation metric used for comparison was the Root Mean Square Error (RMSE).
+The primary evaluation metric used for comparison was the **Root Mean Square Error (RMSE)**.

 * _**Performance of the Models**_:
 <br>The final step involved a detailed analysis of the models' performance.
-The XGBoost Regressor, with optimized hyperparameters, was expected to outperform the baseline Linear Regression model in terms of predictive accuracy and RMSE.
+The XGBoost Regressor, with optimized hyperparameters, outperformed the baseline Linear Regression model in terms of predictive accuracy and RMSE.

 ### _Thank you for visiting my repository!_